shikhar-systems/privacy-signal-systems/use-cases/README.md

-# 🧩 Use Cases — RCA-Approved System Failures
+# 🧩 Validated Use Cases — RCA-Classified Signal Failures

-This folder contains validated use cases that passed the Signal Watch stage and were confirmed through Root Cause Analysis (RCA).
-Each use case is mapped to an industry vertical and represents a **system-level flaw with real-world impact**.
+This folder contains confirmed use cases that passed the Signal Watch stage and were validated through Root Cause Analysis (RCA).
+Each issue reflects a **system-level signal failure** with tangible impact — monetizable, reputational, or compliance-based.

 ---

 ## 🔍 What Qualifies as a Use Case?

-Each issue here is:
+To be included here, a case must be:

-✅ Reproducible
+✅ Reproducible and RCA-verified
-✅ RCA-validated
-✅ System-linked (Consent → Signal → RCA)
+✅ Linked to systemic architecture (Consent → Signal → RCA)
+✅ Rooted in real-world tracking, measurement, or signal leakage
-✅ Monetizable or compliance-relevant
+✅ Monetizable, legally significant, or product-breaking
-✅ Categorized by industry and signal type
+✅ Categorized by industry and mapped to signal types

 ---